eleggat/phydiv/proposal.md

 **Output:**
 1. A `.csv` file containing specified community phylogentic diversity metrics (*Default: only MPD*).
-2. Optional: a visualiized metacommunity phylogenetic tree.
+2. Optional: a visualized metacommunity phylogenetic tree.
 3. Optional: visualized phylogenetic trees with highlighted tips for each community.